Art Nouveau: Jewellery

 Early notable Paris jewellers in the Art Nouveau style included Louis Aucoc, whose family jewellery firm dated to 1821.
 The most famous designer of the Art Nouveau period, René Lalique, served his apprenticeship in the Aucoc studio from 1874 to 1876.
 Lalique became a central figure of Art Nouveau jewellery and glass, using nature, from dragonflies to grasses, as his models.
 Artists from outside of the traditional world of jewellery, such as Paul Follot, best known as a furniture designer, experimented with jewellery designs.
 Other notable French Art Nouveau jewellery designers included Jules Brateau and Georges Henry.
 In the United States, the most famous designer was Louis Comfort Tiffany, whose work was shown at the shop of Siegfried Bing and also at the 1900 Paris Exposition.
+Siegfried Bing's Paris gallery, Maison de l'Art Nouveau, played a pivotal role in promoting Art Nouveau jewellery.
+By showcasing works from avant-garde jewellers like René Lalique, Henri Vever, and Edward Colonna, Bing elevated jewellery to the status of fine art and fostered international appreciation for the style.

 In Britain, the most prominent figure was the Liberty & Co. & Cymric designer Archibald Knox, who made a variety of Art Nouveau pieces, including silver belt buckles.
 C. R. Ashbee designed pendants in the shapes of peacocks.
 The versatile Glasgow designer Charles Rennie Mackintosh also made jewellery, using traditional Celtic symbols.
 In Germany, the centre for Jugendstil jewellery was the city of Pforzheim, where most of the German firms, including Theodor Fahrner, were located.
 They quickly produced works to meet the demand for the new style.